Business strategy key takeaways

 Corporate strategy

-To establish a thriving corporate strategy, a few simple, but important questions must be answered:
+To develop a thriving corporate strategy, a few simple, but important questions must be answered:

 These questions help you understand your company’s identity and pursuits.
 That is: